gilmore-lab/protocols/r-rstudio-setup.md

     - Paste the repository link you copies from GitHub into the `Repository URL` field.
     - Select a name for the local repository.
 I usually keep the name from GitHub, so in this case, I would use `protocols`.
     - Select a directory/folder where the repository will be copied to.
 I have an `rstudio/` folder I use for this.
 If you need to create a folder, you may do so.
     - Click on the `Create Project` button.
 This will copy the repository from GitHub to your personal (PASS) file space on PSU's servers.

+## On your computer

+1. Download and install R from <https://cran.r-project.org/>
+2. Download and install RStudio from <https://www.rstudio.com/products/rstudio/download/#download>.
+Choose your platform from the 'Installers' (e.g., Windows, Mac, Ubuntu, or Fedora Linux).